Approximating linear response by nonintrusive shadowing algorithms: Approximating linear response by shadowing

 \section{Approximating linear response by shadowing}

-In this section, we examine the difference between the linear response formula and the shadowing method.
-Notice that the non-intrusive formulation does not appear in this section, and our discussion applies to all shadowing methods, including the original least square shadowing.
-Comparing to previous proofs of shadowing methods \cite{Chater2016a,wang2014convergence}, which make the extra assumption that shadowing trajectories are representative, here we replace that assumption by an error estimation of its difference with the linear response formula.
+In this section, we examine the difference between the linear response formula and the target of shadowing methods, $\delta^{sd}\Phi_{avg}$.
+Notice that the nonintrusive formulation does not appear in this section, and our discussion applies to all shadowing methods. \re{Compared} to previous proofs of shadowing methods \cite{Chater_convergence_LSS,wang2014convergence}, which make the extra assumption that shadowing trajectories are representative, here we replace that assumption by a bound of the remaining part of the linear response formula, which is the unstable contribution.